Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

-The physical layer security in relay networks has drawn much attention recently, as a natural extension to the secure transmission in MIMO networks.
-The secrecy capacity and achievable secrecy rate bounds have been investigated for various types of relay-eavesdropper channels, and many cooperative strategies, based on the ones that serve for the conventional relay systems, have been proposed.
+The issue of physical layer security in relay and cooperative networks has drawn much attention recently, as a natural extension to the secure transmission problem in non-cooperative networks.
+The secrecy capacity and achievable secrecy rate bounds have been investigated for various types of relay-eavesdropper channels, and many cooperative strategies stemming from conventional relay systems have been adopted with modifications based on techniques discussed in Sec.~\ref{sec:MIMOWiretap}, as shown in Fig.~\ref{fig_mix}.
+Security issues in relay networks can be divided into two broad categories: \begin{itemize} \item Relays are untrusted nodes from whom the transmitted messages must be kept confidential even while using them to relay those messages, \item Relays are trusted nodes from whom the transmitted messages need not be kept secret. \end{itemize}